slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Trump*
 > *"All guns are loaded."
 -- Kevin Kelly*
+> *"Choose the neighbour before choosing the house."
+-- Proverb*

 - your competition isn't other people.
 Your competition is your proscrastination.
 Your ego.
 The unhealthy food you're consuming, the knowledge you neglect.
 The negative behaviour you're nurturing & your lack of creativity.
 Compete against that.
 - Find cassandras to stop catastrophes.
 The “Cassandras” are experts in their field.
 These people are data driven.